MikeTheReader/advent-of-code-2019/src/Day-14/README.md

   FUEL: {
     inputs: [
       {
-        chemical: ORE,
+        chemical: 'ORE',
         quantity: 10
       },
+      {
-      chemical: A,
+        chemical: 'A',
         quantity: 5
-    ]
+      }
+    ],
+    outputQuantity: 10
   },
   A: {
     inputs: [
       {
-        chemical: ORE,
+        chemical: 'ORE',
         quantity: 5
       }
     ]
+    outputQuantity: 5
   }
 }
 ```
 That way, we're able to quickly index based on the output and work backwards.
+(Updated to inclue output quantity.)